mariatmvendas/mlops_project/reports/README.md

 >
 > Answer:

-The primary CI workflow is Python application, focused on code quality, reliability, and cross-platform compatibility.
+The primary CI workflow is Python application, focused on code quality, reliability and compatibility.
 It's implemented in Github Actions and triggered on pushes and pull requests to the main branch.
 To ensure compatibility, it tests across multiple operating systems as Windows, Ubuntu and MacOs and Pyhton versions (3.10, 3.11 and 3.12).
 The pipeline includes setting up Python with dependency caching and linting with flake8 to check and upgrade code quality.
 It also executes tests with pytest and measures code coverage.
-To run these tests, the data is downloaded from our data bucket and uses the WANDB_API_KEY environment variable through GitHub secrets to avoid issues with logging in wandb.
+To run these tests, the data is downloaded from our data bucket and uses the WANDB_API_KEY environment variable through Github secrets to avoid issues with logging in wandb.

 Additionally, we have a workflow to handle updates to the model, Model Registry Workflow, and updates to the dataset, Data Change Workflow.
 The first one is triggered by changes in the models directory by retraining and evaluating the updated model.
 The second one monitors changes in the data directory and runs the data pipeline (data.py).
+As the previous workflow, these also test across multiple operating systems and Pyhton versions.

+Link to GitHub workflows: https://github.com/mariatmvendas/mlops_project/tree/main/.github/workflows

 ## Running code and tracking experiments